Bylaws of the Young Republican Federation of Virginia

 Section 5.
 Action without Meeting

-Except for removal of Officers or District Representatives, the Board may act without a meeting upon the written approval of two-thirds (2/3) of all voting members of the Board.
+Except for removal of an Executive Board member or revocation of a club’s charter, the Board may act without a meeting if the proposed action receives written approval of two-thirds of all voting members of the Board.
+In this case, members of the board must record their vote on the action in writing with the Secretary.

 Section 6.
 Actions Relating to Club Charters and Annual Meeting